 Under the U.S. Constitution, Congress is supposed to write the laws and set trade policy.
 For 200 years, these key checks and balances helped ensure that no one branch of government had too much power.
-But, over the last few decades, presidents have seized those congressional powers using the Fast Track mechanism.
+But, starting with Nixon, presidents have tried to seize those congressional powers using the Fast Track mechanism.

 Because Fast Track's dramatic shift in the balance of powers between branches of the U.S. government occurred via an arcane procedural mechanism, it obtained little scrutiny – until recently.
 Its use by Democratic and Republican presidents alike to seize Congress' constitutional prerogatives, "diplomatically legislate" non-trade policy, and preempt state policy, has made it increasingly controversial.

 As a candidate, President Obama said he would replace this anti-democratic process.
-But now he is asking Congress to grant him Fast Track's extraordinary authority – in part to try to overcome growing public and congressional opposition to his controversial Trans-Pacific Partnership (TPP) and Trans-Atlantic Free Trade Agreement (TAFTA) deals.
-To prevent an expansion of this unfair “trade” model, Congress must not allow the executive branch to once again gain Fast Track’s undemocratic powers.
+But then he asked Congress to grant him Fast Track's extraordinary authority – in part to try to overcome growing public and congressional opposition to his controversial TPP and Trans-Atlantic Free Trade Agreement (TAFTA) deals.